IMBUILDINGS/docs/quick-start/people-counter/usb/README.md

 ?>As an alternative the collected data files can be exported to an Excel file without using a Cloud account: <a href="https://app.im-motion.net/public-usb-people-counter" target="_blank">USB Memfile converter</a>

-!>Download here the instructions for the discontinued solution using the on premise software installation
+!>Download <a href="./pdf/USB People Counter.pdf">here</a> the instructions for the discontinued solution using the on premise software installation

 ## Free cloud dashboard